el-yawd/el-yawd.github.io/content/blog/2025/carrot.md

 SQLite is cool.

-It's the most deployed database in the world, it's tiny, expressive and its architecture is quite different than traditional relational databases.
+It's the most deployed database in the world, it's tiny, expressive and its architecture is quite different from traditional relational databases.
 SQLite uses a Virtual Machine (VM) called Virtual DataBase Engine (VDBE) to interpret SQL, rather than [Volcano-style](https://paperhub.s3.amazonaws.com/dace52a42c07f7f8348b08dc2b186061.pdf) or [vectorization](https://www.vldb.org/pvldb/vol11/p2209-kersten.pdf).
 Do you know which other project uses VMs to interpret code?
 [Lua](https://www.lua.org/doc/jucs05.pdf), [Java](https://en.wikipedia.org/wiki/Java_virtual_machine), [Erlang](https://www.erlang.org/blog/a-brief-beam-primer/) and ~god forbid~ [JavaScript](https://nodejs.org/api/vm.html).

 But what if we used SQLite’s VM to build a programming language?
 That's what this series is about.